THE FEAST OF TABERNACLES

 For two thousand years Christian people often have pointed toward themselves and their works.
 But as we enter the fulfillment of the feast of Tabernacles the Lord Himself becomes the glorious Center of our attention.
 We praise Him always!

-“… though thou wast angry with me, thine anger is turned away, and thou comfortedst me.”
+“… though you were angry with me, your anger has turned away, and you comforted me.”

 Every Christian must go through periods of chastening, of judgment, of warfare.
 God is not pleased with what Satan has brought about in our personalities.
 The tribulations through which we enter the Kingdom of God are part of the spiritual fulfillment of the Day of Atonement, the reconciling of us to God’s righteous and holy Nature.
 They are Divine judgment on the works of Satan that are in us.